 Then, came in the new residents.
 It was a couple.
 I didn’t expect that.
 I thought it might be a bit difficult, but I didn’t expect to witness such a moment of beauty and sadness at the same time.
 I was told they knew the home and spent an afternoon at St Cecilia’s before.
 But only the nice lady could remember that afternoon.
 I spent the rest of my time with these two, bringing them hot drinks and helping during Tai Chi.
 I absolutely loved their company and I felt lucky to hear about the stories of when he was a pianist.

 A love letter to care homes staff and their clients

 This was my second time volunteering at a care home.
 As a non-carer, I thought my experience in Bournemouth was insightful, and this blog is a modest but sincere love letter for anybody working in the social care industry.
 I’ve witnessed people working under a different kind of high pressure, in an environment that is cruel, but very real.
 In an industry that isn’t forgiving, and a country that isn’t quite supportive.
 And I’m glad that by working at Log my Care, I’m contributing to making care homes a better place.
 At least here, management understands how important it is for each member of staff to grasp what is going on in our care homes.

-Massive thanks to Robin for letting us in, the whole team for trusting me and agreeing to take part of my photoshoot, and of course residents for welcoming me into their lives for two days.
+Massive thanks to Robin for letting us in, the whole team for trusting me and agreeing to take part in my photoshoot, and of course the residents for welcoming me into their lives for two days.

 Is Log my Care right for your care service?